Here’s why a lotus flower is the worst logo you could choose for your yoga business.

 As a side note, I also love cats and I am a Leo.
 So lots of layers and meaning in there in a simple package that works at every size.

-These templates are always going to be generic and not unique - they’re mass market designs.
-Anything there is literally being used by thousands upon thousands of businesses out there.
+These logo templates on Canva are always going to be generic and not unique - they’re mass market designs.
+Any logo template on Canva is literally being used by thousands upon thousands of businesses out there.
 They’re often very dated, totally unusable (see my previous point about fussy design & impracticality).

 You would never be able to use a Canva logo and trademark it, for example.
 They own the Intellectual Property of ALL premium elements; so you cannot register it - you have to own the Intellectual Property and Copyright of any logo design that you register.